kdchambers/reel/README.md

 ⚠️ **Early development warning** ⚠️

-If you're interested in this project you probably want to checkout the [design document](doc/DESIGN.md).
+If you're interested in this project you probably want to checkout the [design document](doc/DESIGN.md) and/or join the [discord server](https://discord.gg/fumzzQa575).

 ## Goals